apache/hudi/rfc/rfc-51/rfc-51.md

 Hudi writes data by `HoodieWriteHandle`.
 We notice that only `HoodieMergeHandle` and its subclasses will receive both the old record and the new-coming record at the same time, merge and write.
 So we will add a `LogFormatWriter` in these classes.
 If there is CDC data need to be written out, then call this writer to write out a log file which consist of `CDCBlock`.
-The CDC log file will be placed in the same position as the base files and other log files, so that the clean service can clean up them without extra work.
-The file structure is like:
+The CDC log files have `-cdc` suffix (to distinguish from data log files for read performance consideration) will be placed in the same paths as the base files and other log files.
+Clean service needs to be tweaked accordingly.
+An example of the file structure:

 ```
-hudi_cdc_table/
+cow_table/
     .hoodie/
         hoodie.properties
         00001.commit